 2) Elevated serum thyroid-stimulating hormone (TSH) levels (they may be decreased in the rarely observed hyperthyroid phase).

-2. Imaging studies: Results of ultrasonography and 131I radionuclide thyroid imaging are frequently not conclusive.
-Ultrasonography shows a heterogeneous hypodense parenchyma both in patients with a goiter and with thyroid atrophy; if nodular lesions are found, consider the indications for fine-needle biopsy (FNB) [see Nontoxic Multinodular Goiter].
+2. Imaging studies: Results of ultrasonography and 131I radionuclide thyroid imaging are frequently not conclusive and not needed.
+Ultrasonography shows a heterogeneous hypodense parenchyma both in patients with a goiter and with thyroid atrophy; if nodular lesions are found, consider the indications for fine-needle biopsy (FNB) (see Nontoxic Multinodular Goiter).

 3. FNB and morphology studies: Cytologic findings may vary from mild fibrosis to massive lymphocytic and plasmacytic infiltrates with the formation of lymphoid follicles and oncocytic metaplasia of the follicular epithelium.